woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 1.
 The first question is 【 definitely 】 tell me a little bit about yourself.
 It's the most important step to 【 impress 】 the employer.
+I 【 appreciate 】 you very much for giving me the interview 【 opportunity 】.
 // -
 // impress 给...留下深刻印象v 印象n
 //【 It's the most important step to 【 impress 】 the employer. 】